Day one - Newport

 The tour begins in Newport, South East Wales.
 You can choose a variety of things to do on behalf of your clients including:

 Tredegar House is managed by National Trust and is one of the finest examples of restoration architecture in Wales.
 Guided tours of the house are available and there’s the beautiful large garden to explore.
 Refreshments and light meals available.
 Allow 1hr to 1hr 30min for average visit to house only.
 Group rates are available for pre-booked groups.
 National Trust's 7 and 14 day touring passes for international visitors are also available.

 Newport (St Woolos) Cathedral – a 12th century cathedral with Victorian restoration.
 There is a memorial to the 21 Chartists who were killed during the ‘Chartist Riots’ in 1839 outside the Westgate Hotel and now lie in the cathedral grounds in unmarked graces.
 Allow 45 min.
 Free entry.

 Newport Medieval Ship – the only example in the world of a mid 15th century merchant ship.
 The ship centre is located on an industrial estate and is a very active workshop as well as a public display area.
 There are toilets but they are not accessible.
 Light refreshments are available.
 Easy parking and no entrance fee although visitors are welcome to purchase merchandise or make a donation.
 Allow 1hr to 1hr 30min for average visit.

 Transporter Bridge – one of only two working transporter bridges in the UK and six in the world.
 Visitors can travel on the gondola across the River Usk for a small charge.
 They welcome pre-arranged group visits.
 The more energetic can climb the steps within the supporting towers and walk along the gangway to cross the river.
 Visitors can enter the engine room as well the visitor centre.
 Allow 1hr for an average visit.
-Note that this site is currently closed until Spring 2023 for the restoration work and construction of a new visitor centre.
+Please note the site is currently closed due to restoration work and construction of a new visitor centre.
 The reopening is anticipated to be late 2023 / early 2024.